 Mark Perrott's Ancient Ink

-Mark Perrott's Ancient Ink / Source: @heathermarguerite
+Mark Perrott's Ancient Ink / Media Source: @heathermarguerite

 Until now, there are people who do not take a tattoo, as part of modern life.
 This people, of course have many arguments, but one of the key is the most banal: "How will you look then you're become old?".
 This question is often asked with some contempt, as well as if absence of tattoos somehow can help to avoid the aging process.
 Any representation of elderly people with tattoos, piercings or other body modifications is regarded just than a meaningless protest.